John Charles Crowder, Private 37354, “X” Coy, 9th Battn, Lancashire Fusiliers

 Private John Crowder is buried in Grave Ref.
 I. H. 24. of the Gwalia Cemetery in West-Vlaanderen, Belgium.
 His father asked for the inscription R.I.P. to be added to his headstone.

-Private John Crowder is commemorated in Macclesfield on the Park Green, Town Hall and St Michael’s Church war memorials, and the Hurdsfield Holy Trinity Church, Brunswick Wesleyan Methodist Chapel and Ancient Order of Foresters rolls of honour.
+Private John Crowder is commemorated in Macclesfield on the Park Green, Town Hall and St Michael’s Church war memorials, and the Hurdsfield Holy Trinity Church, Brunswick Wesleyan Methodist Church and Ancient Order of Foresters rolls of honour.